Climate-based tomato planting guide for Lloydminster, Alberta

 Main risk: There is not much margin here, so late planting or longer-season tomato varieties can easily carry harvest past frost.

-How Frost Affects Tomatoes in Lloydminster
+How Frost Affects Planting Dates for Tomatoes in Lloydminster

 Lloydminster usually has about 122 frost-free days, with a typical last spring frost around May 18 and a typical first fall frost around September 17.